Considering Chemo for Lupus

 - Change in the color or texture of nails

-While an option for those who have severe lupus symptoms, chemotherapy is never the first option and always done after other methods have proved ineffective.
+While an option for those who have severe lupus symptoms, chemo for lupus is never the first option and always done after other methods have proved ineffective.